Agusioma/php-sacco-management-system/README.md

 # php-sacco-management-system
-A Sacco system based in PhP and Jquery AJAX
+A Sacco system based on PHP and Jquery AJAX